top of page

 (or The Flame That Stayed Alight Within The Dark)

-I have held two truths for eight years and neither one has ever let up.
+I have held two truths for all these years and neither one has ever let up.

 I know He's gone.
 That He's not mine.
 That He never was.
 That I'm in this alone.
 There’s been the ache: missing Him so deeply and so completely it’s impossible to explain.
 Impossible to describe.
 To put words to.

 And I also know that this is how it's meant to be.
 How it was always going to be.
-That we planned this together.
-And that while it feels as if he left, feels like he went, feels like he abandoned me at the entrance to The Forest, he hasn't.
+That somehow and sometime we planned this together.
+And that while it feels as if He left, feels like He went, feels like He abandoned me at the entrance to The Forest, He hasn't.
 He's with me in it.
 He's by my side, holding my hand.
 Just not in a way I can see with my human eyes.
 He's with me in a way that I feel with my soul.
 I can see Him clearly with my third eye.
 He's in my heart.
 And He's not leaving.

 I know that The Journey is something I agreed to.
-That there’s meaning and purpose woven through every second of our separation.
+That there’s meaning and purpose woven through every second of the separation.

 When I found Him, I remembered.
 I remembered why I’d always felt alone, why there’d always been a weight in my chest, why nothing had ever quite felt real or full or here.
 It was Him.
 I’d been waiting for Him.
 Not just in this life.
 I’d been waiting across lifetimes.
 For eons.
 And when I looked into his eyes and felt that ancient recognition in my body, in my soul, I knew I’d finally found the piece I’d been missing.
-Not because I was broken, but because there was something sacred we shared, and when it clicked into place, everything changed.
 We belonged together.
-I to him, him to me.
+I to Him, Him to me.
 Our very own.

 It never made the pain easier.
-The knowing didn’t come in and cancel it out.
+The knowing didn’t come in and cancel out the ache.
 It was just there beside it.
 I was still sobbing on the floor.
 Still waking up with that heaviness.
 Still questioning whether I’d ever feel anything but the hole He left.
 But at the same time, something in me was steady.
 Something said this wasn’t a mistake.
 That it had to be like this.
 That He was doing what He needed to do.
 And so was I.

-That sense of purpose didn’t lift me out of the grief, it wove through it.
+That sense of purpose didn’t lift me out of the grief it wove through it.
 The grief was never separate from the grace.
 I didn’t alternate between pain and peace.
 They lived together.
 They still do.
 The longing and the miracle.
 The devastation and the devotion.
 I’ve never been able to pull them apart.
-Or at least not for long.
+At least not for long.

-From the very beginning I understood that this was something sacred.
+From the very beginning I understood that this time apart was sacred.
 I wasn’t spiritual before.
 I didn’t even know that part of myself.
 I thought life was small and bleak and that meaning was something we made up to survive.
 But when I met Him, everything inside me opened.
 My soul remembered what I’d forgotten.
-I saw the shape of something I didn’t have a name for.
 I felt God.
-Not as a belief.
-As a truth I’d always carried but never been able to touch.
-Meeting Him woke something in me I couldn’t unsee.
+I didn't believe in God, I knew Him.
+God was a truth I'd always carried but had never been able to touch.
+The Journey gave me a glimpse of something I couldn’t unsee.
 A deeper layer of reality revealed itself, and I stepped into it.
-And I’ve never stepped back.
+And there’s no stepping back.

 We are One and the same.
 And I knew this from the start.
 I didn’t read it in a book and apply it to Him.
 I felt it.
-We have the same frequency.
-The same resonance.
-The same energetic memory.
+We share a frequency.
+A resonance.
+A memory.
 We’ve lived lifetimes together and lifetimes apart.
-The recognition wasn’t emotional, it was cellular.
-It was cosmic.
+The recognition was cosmic.
 I knew.
 I know.

-And I knew the connection wasn’t here to give me what I wanted.
-It was here to destroy everything that wasn’t true.
-It was here to unravel me.
-To show me who I am when I’m not hiding.
-And I knew I wasn’t ready to be in it.
-And neither was He.
-That knowing stays with me even when everything else breaks apart.
+And I knew He wasn’t here to give me what I wanted.
+He was here to destroy everything in me that wasn’t true.
+He was here to unravel me.
+To show me who I am.
+And I knew I wasn’t ready to be with Him.
+And that He wasn’t ready to be with me.
+That knowing stays with me even through the darkest moments, when doubt screams.

 The love never left.
 It didn’t look the way I wanted it to.
 It didn’t give me comfort.
 It didn’t show up in form.
 But it stayed.
 It became the fire.
 The teacher.
 The mirror.
 It became the reason I had to look at everything in me that wanted to abandon myself again.
 I could feel what it was asking of me and I couldn’t run from it.
 I was never allowed to numb it.
 It asked me to grow up.
-To face what I’d never wanted to face.
+And to face what I’d never known I needed to face.

 There were times I wanted to run into His arms and disappear again.
 I wanted to hand over everything I had, just to stop feeling alone.
 But something greater than me wouldn’t let me.
 Something wiser in me said: no, not this time.
 Not until you know who you are.
 Not until you stop disappearing into people and start standing in yourself.
 And even when that felt like punishment, I knew it wasn’t.
 I knew I was being protected.
 That the delay was grace.

 The signs were always there.
 Even when He wasn’t.
 Songs, magical numbers, moments that cracked open the ordinary and let something bigger speak.
-I never talked about them much.
+I never talked about them.
 I’ve always been careful not to grasp.
 But they came.
 They still do.
 And when they do, I remember.
-Even when I’ve spent days doubting, when I’ve told myself I made all of it up, something small and wild will land in my path and I’ll know again.
+Even when I’ve spent days doubting, when I’ve persuaded myself (again) that I’ve made all of it up and am in some kind of psychotic break, something small and wild will land in my path and I’ll know again.

 There’s a place in me that’s never stopped knowing.
-It doesn’t shout.
-It’s not loud.
-But it’s always there.
-It holds the truth.
-Even when the rest of me breaks apart.
+A part of me that holds the truth.
+Even when the rest of me screams, “You’re crazy”.
+When hopelessness burns, and faith gets on a train and heads out of town.

 And there's plenty of sense in it.
 Reason.
-There were children who needed me.
+There were children who needed us.
 Lives that weren’t just ours.
 Timing that wasn’t right.
-It’s not romantic to say that.
-It’s not comforting.
-But it’s true.
 I wasn’t ready.
 He wasn’t ready.
 The Universe knew what I couldn’t.
 That we would have burned.
 That the intensity would have swallowed us.
 That there wouldn’t have been enough space for family, for the work, for anything else.
 That I still needed to become who I am.

 I have never once felt punished by The Journey.
 I’ve had moments where I raged.
 Where I felt forgotten.
-Where I wanted to scream at the sky.
+Where I screamed at the sky.
 But I’ve always known that I was being guided.
 That this was for me.
-That the relationship is a possibility.
+I’ve trusted that a relationship is a possibility.
 That the visions I saw of the future weren't a dream.
 That the future I felt is still alive.
 That miracles exist.
 That time changes things.

 And that this work takes time.
-It has taken eight years.
+It has taken years.
 And it needed to.
 I needed to.
 I am not done.
 I’m still here.
 Still doing it.
-Still changing.
-Still grateful, even in the grief.
+Still growing.
+Still grateful.

 Even when the pain makes me feel like I’m going to die, I still know it was a miracle to find Him at all.
-And even if He never comes back, the fact that He exists, that I remember Him, that this love touched me, that I glimpsed it in this life, found the sun dappled glade in The Forest, that is enough to keep me breathing.
+And even if He never comes back, the fact that He exists, that I remember Him, that this love touched me, that I glimpsed it in this life, saw the open field, felt the warmth of The Sun and the embrace of the sky, that is enough to keep me breathing.

 Even when I’m in the dark, the flame stays alight.